Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN explainability

 \subsection{Event visualization}

-As we discussed above, despite being a single-vector regression model, PELICAN produces one feature \textit{per input constituent} (namely the weight $c_i$), and these features become interpretable by virtue of Eq.~\ref{def pelican weights}.
+As we discussed above, despite being a single-vector regression model, PELICAN produces one feature \textit{per input constituent} (namely the weight $c_i$), and these features become interpretable by virtue of \equref{def pelican weights}.
 This gives us a unique opportunity to make event-level visualizations that provide insight into how PELICAN treats jet topology and how it compares to conventional methods such as the JH tagger's jet clustering.

-In Fig.~\ref{multi_display} we show an amalgamation of 200 events from the \Delphes dataset from Section~\ref{Wreco} projected onto the unit sphere.
-Each event was spatially rotated so that the position of the true $W$ within the image is fixed and the true $b$-quark is located in the negative $\phi$ direction.
-In one display the constituents are colored according to their parent being either the $W$ boson or the $b$-quark, and in the other they're colored based on their assigned PELICAN weight.
+In \figref{multi_display} we show an amalgamation of 200 events from the \Delphes dataset from \secref{Wreco} projected onto the unit sphere.
+Each event was spatially rotated so that the position of the true $W$-boson within the image is fixed and the true $b$-quark is located in the negative $\phi$ direction.
+Due to the rotational invariance of PELICAN weights, this normalization does not affect the inference.
+In one display the constituents are colored according to their parent being either the $W$-boson or the $b$-quark, and in the other they're colored based on their assigned PELICAN weight.
 The correlation between the two images is clear: $b$-daughters tend to be correctly assigned zero weight, whereas $W$-daughters have positive weights with the hardest constituents having weights between $0.4$ and $0.8$.

-In Fig.~\ref{display_energy} we show a single event in the $(\eta,\phi)$ plane, with dot color and size dependent on the constituent energy.
+In \figref{display_energy} we show a single event in the $(\eta,\phi)$ plane, with dot color and size dependent on the constituent energy.
 Note the reduced number of constituents in the \Delphes display, and how some of the constituents get strongly deflected by the simulated magnetic field.
 The same event can be visualized in three more helpful ways.
-In addition to parent type and PELICAN visualizations introduced in Fig.~\ref{multi_display}, we can also extract the list of constituents that the JH tagger identifies as belonging to the $W$ boson and highlight them.
-Fig.~\ref{event_display} displays the same single event in all three ways.
-In addition, we add a special marker for the direction of the reconstructed $W$ boson.
+In addition to parent type and PELICAN visualizations introduced in \figref{multi_display}, we can also extract the list of constituents that the JH tagger identifies as belonging to the $W$-boson and highlight them. \Figref{event_display} displays the same single event in all three ways.
+In addition, we add a special marker for the direction of the reconstructed $W$-boson.
 In the parent type pane, this reconstruction is defined as $\sum_{i=1}^N r_i p_i$ where $r_i$ is the energy of the true $W$-daughters within that constituent divided by the actual energy of the constituent.
-In the JH and PELICAN panes, the marker corresponds to the corresponding reconstructions obtained by those methods.
+In the JH and PELICAN panes, the yellow marker corresponds to the respective reconstructions obtained by those methods.